AMINA-ELHASNAOUY/Terminal_System_Dashboard/README.md

-# ✨ termdash
+✨ termdash

-A live terminal system monitor — CPU, memory, and top processes — rendered with reactive color-coded bars.
-Built from scratch on top of `psutil`, no external monitoring library doing the heavy lifting.
+A live terminal system monitor — CPU, memory, and top processes — rendered with reactive, color-coded bars.
+Built from scratch on top of psutil, with no external monitoring library doing the heavy lifting.

+I wanted a lightweight way to watch system load without opening Activity Monitor, and used it as an excuse to get comfortable with rich's live-rendering API.

 ![termdash demo](demo.gif)